 Most John Deere lawn mowers use a vacuum fuel pump to pump gas to your carburetor when the fuel tank sits lower than the carburetor.
 The fuel pump has 3 ports on it.

 There is an inlet port and outlet port where the fuel passes in and out of the pump.
-The third port is attached to a fitting to use pressure of the crankcase to push fuel to the carburetor
+The third port is attached to a fitting to use the pressure of the crankcase to push fuel to the carburetor

 FIX: First, inspect your vacuum fuel pump for cracks.
 If you see fuel outside of the fuel pump or cracks in the pump, the pump will no longer be able to work as designed.
 It must be replaced.

 Second, you will want to make sure you are getting fuel from the fuel tank to the fuel pump.
-Turn off the fuel valve or use pinch pliers to crimp the fuel line and stop fuel flow.
+Turn off the fuel valve or use hose pinch pliers to crimp the fuel line and stop fuel flow.

 Disconnect the line from the fuel pump inlet port and place it in a container that sits lower than the fuel tank.
 Unclamp the fuel line or turn on the fuel valve and check to make sure fuel is flowing out of the tube into the container.